udayzaware27/SQL_Online_Bookstore_Analysis/README.md

 ---

 ## 🚀 How to Run This Project
-1. Create a database in MySQL or PostgreSQL.
+1. Create a database in PostgreSQL.
 2. Import the CSV file into a table.
 3. Open the SQL file containing queries.
 4. Execute queries to view results.